MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/override-user-agent.md

     :::image-end:::

 1. Choose a user agent from the drop-down list or enter a custom user agent.
-1. Choose **User agent client hints** to view and  change these values as described in [Network Analysis reference](../network/reference.md).
+1. Choose **User agent client hints** to view and change these values as described in [Network features reference](../network/reference.md).

 <!-- ====================================================================== -->